 The San Francisco Symphony Youth Orchestra (SFSYO) is recognized internationally as one of the finest youth orchestras in the world.
 Founded by the San Francisco Symphony in 1981, the SFSYO's musicians are chosen from more than 300 applicants in annual auditions.
 The SFSYO's purpose is to provide an orchestral experience of pre-professional caliber, tuition-free, to talented young musicians from the greater Bay Area.
 The more than 100 diverse musicians, ranging in age from 12 to 21, represent communities from throughout the Bay Area.
 The SFSYO rehearses and performs in Davies Symphony Hall under the direction of Wattis Foundation Music Director Donato Cabrera.
 Jahja Ling served as the SFSYO's first Music Director, followed by David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, and Benjamin Shwartz.
-The 2014-2015 SFSYO season features three concerts in November, March, and May, as well as the annual holiday performances of Prokofiev's Peter and the Wolf.
-The 2014-15 season also includes a Bon Voyage concert in June in advance of the SFSYO's ninth international tour which will take the Orchestra to Europe for multi-city concert appearances.
+The 2015-2016 SFSYO season features three concerts in November, March, and May, as well as the annual holiday performances of Prokofiev's Peter and the Wolf.
+The 2015-16 season also includes a Bay Area Youth Orchestra Festival concert hosted by the SFSYO in January, which will invite youth ensembles from throughout the region to participate in a day of music-making at Davies Symphony Hall.